apollographql/apollo-link/SPEC.md

   * Local Storage
   * IndexDB

-If you can think of more use-cases, please open a PR adding to this list and make sure to clearly explain your use-case.
+If you think of more use-cases, please open a PR adding to this list and make sure to clearly explain your use-case.

 In order to support all these use cases with a simple link design, we want to use a modular architecture that composition of links to chain together functionality.
 An Intermediate Link that modifies the operation passed down or the response received is represented below: